docsifyjs/docsify/docs/README.md

 ## CLI

-Easy to setup and preivew a docs.
+Easy to setup and preview a docs.

 ### Install
 ```shell